shivannis/xandr-docs-public/xandr-docs/articles/invest/availability-of-reporting-data.md

 ---
-Title : Availability of Reporting Data
-Description : This article describes the availability of reporting data in Xandr, noting that it is typically accessible in the UI and API within two hours following the conclusion of a specific hour.
+title : Microsoft Invest - Availability of Reporting Data description : This article describes the availability of reporting data in Xandr, noting that it is typically accessible in the UI and API within two hours following the conclusion of a specific hour.
 ---

-# Availability of reporting data
+# Microsoft Invest - Availability of reporting data

 This article describes how, when, and for how long reporting data is or becomes available to you.